 "Somebody said something about deadly explosions or eruptions and I wasn’t looking for any of that."

-Potential catastrophes loom over many places on earth and yet there are many reasons for people to settle right there: fertile soil and geothermal energy near a volcano, tourism opportunities in a tsunami region, or tapping into the water reservoir that is Lake Kivu.
-The tangible benefits might outweigh the intangible risks.
-Moving away from an area of disastrous potential doesn’t even cross the minds of most people who call it home.
-They are accustomed to the normality of any given day that isn’t the one when calamity strikes.
-What’s more, the majority of people inhabiting these zones could never afford to resettle in a place other than home, where their family has built an existence over generations.
+Good reasons draw people to settle where calamities loom: fertile soil and geothermal energy near a volcano, tourism opportunities in a tsunami region, tapping into the water reservoir that is Lake Kivu.
+The tangible benefits outweigh the intangible risks.
+And when its home, it doesn’t feel like a death trap.
+And those who live there, live lives, not odds.
+They are accustomed to the normality of any given day that isn’t the one when disaster strikes.

-Ultimately, life can’t be drained of all risks, so it comes down to a gamble with likelihoods.
-Lake Kivu with its nightmarish potential doesn’t seem like the ideal place to settle, but for those who live there, it is; like Paris, Sydney or Buenos Aires for others, who willingly accept the much higher risk of getting hit by a car.
+Lake Kivu can’t be drained of all its gas and life can’t be drained of all its risks.
+We are all gamblers.
+Lake Kivu might not seem like an ideal place to settle, but for those who do it is; like Paris, Sydney or Buenos Aires for others, who play far worse odds every time they cross the street.

 fortitude and perseverance forged in a hard place

 The people you see here are poor, but not pity-poor.
 They have less – much less – but they have lives and smiles like anyone else.
 They don’t need an outsider’s soft pat on the back to uplift them... see more

 when your office isn’t anywhere near an office